Risk management is one of the most important topics you will ever read about trading.

 Why is it important?
 Well, we are in the business of making money, and in order to make money we have to learn how to manage risk (potential losses).

 Ironically, this is one of the most overlooked areas in trading.
 Many forex traders are just anxious to get right into trading with no regard for their total account size.

 They simply determine how much they can stomach to lose in a single trade and hit the “trade” button.
 There’s a term for this type of investing….it’s called…

-When you trade without money management rules, you are in fact gambling.
+When you trade without risk management rules, you are in fact gambling.

-Money management rules will not only protect you but they can make you very profitable in the long run.
-If you don't believe us, and you think that "gambling" is the way to get rich, then consider this example:
+Risk management rules will not only protect you, but they can make you very profitable in the long run.
+If you don’t believe us, and you think that “gambling” is the way to get rich, then consider this example: